abcdesktopio/docs/opsdocs/docs/compare/overview.md

 # Best Free VDI Solutions in 2026

 If you are looking for a **free VDI solution**, the open source ecosystem offers several capable options.
-This page provides a neutral, structured comparison of the most widely adopted **open source virtual desktop** platforms — **abcdesktop.io**, **Apache Guacamole**, and **Kasm Workspaces** — and positions them against the commercial benchmark, Citrix Virtual Apps and Desktops.
+This page provides a neutral, structured comparison of the most widely adopted **open source virtual desktop** platforms : **abcdesktop.io**, **Apache Guacamole**, and **Kasm Workspaces**,  and positions them against the commercial benchmark, Citrix Virtual Apps and Desktops.

 [:material-rocket-launch-outline: **Try abcdesktop.io free — Live Demo**](https://demo.gcp.abcdesktop.com){ .md-button .md-button--primary }